taddeseanb/kenya-hub/docs/developer/tutorial-data-management/3-catalog-publication.md

 For this workshop we are going to use [pycsw](https://pycsw.org).
 It is a catalogue software supporting various standardised query APIs, as well as providing a basic easy-to-adjust html web interface.

-For this exercise we assume you have docker-desktop installed on your system and running.
+For this exercise we assume you have [docker-desktop](https://www.docker.com/get-started/) installed on your system and running.

-pycsw is available as docker image, including an embedded SQLite database.
+pycsw is available as docker image at docker hub, including an embedded SQLite database.
 In a production situation you will instead use a dedicated Postgres or MariaDB database for record storage.

 - Navigate your shell to the temporary folder containing iso-xml documents.
 This folder will be mounted into the container, in order to load the records to the pycsw database.